Trungram Gyalwa Rinpoche: Trungram mind-stream emanation lineage

-Ascetic life and retreats

-In his youth, he transitioned from an energetic child to a contemplative ascetic, meditating in mountain caves from age 18.
-He established retreat centers near Trungram Monastery and integrated Rechungpa's Whispered Lineage (Nyengyu, Tibetan: སྙན་རྒྱུད་) into the Trungram tradition.
-His primary residence was Ngonmo Namzong ("Azure Sky Castle"), a cave complex surrounded by meadows where he practiced intensively, subsisting largely on wild nettles.
+Tens of thousands of people in the thinly populated Tibet -- laymen, monks, nuns, scholars, abbots, and well-known masters of the Kagyu, Nyingma, Sakya and Gelug schools, and the Bon tradition -- came to receive teachings from him.
+The broad range of students demonstrated the result of his Rimé (non-sectarian) practices which enabled him to teach students from different schools in a style most suitable to each one of them.
+Among these students were Dilgo Khyentse Rinpoche, family members of the 16th Karmapa, Chagmey Rinpoche, Dzigar Choktrul Rinpoche, Dzigar Thuksey Rinpoche, Zozi Jetrung Rinpoche, Surmang Rolpai Dorje and many more.

+As a child, the 3rd Trungram Gyalwa was a very active boy who liked to play with dogs.
+At the age of 18, he suddenly became quiet and began to meditate in caves.
+The rest of his life was spent practicing meditation and helping others.
+He built many short-term and long-term retreat houses beside the Trungram Monastery.
+He incorporated Rechungpa's Whispered Lineage (Nyengyu) practice into the Trungram Tradition.
+Most of the time Trungram Gyalwa stayed in Ngonmo Namzong (Azure Sky Castle), a mountain cave not far from the monastery, doing intensive meditation practice.
+It is said that he loved to eat the nettles naturally growing around the cave.
-Khandro Lhamo, wife of Dilgo Khyentse Rinpoche, recounted her visit:

-One of Khyenste Rinpoche's main teachers was Drungram Gyaltrul Rinpoche, who lived his entire life in a cave near Ngoma Nagsum.
+Khandro Lhamo, Dilgo Khyentse Rinpoche's wife, describes their visit to Azure Sky Castle: "One of Khyenste Rinpoche's main teachers was Drungram Gyaltrul Rinpoche, who lived his entire life in a cave near Ngoma Nagsum.
 I had never met him before, but one time I accompanied Rinpoche to Drungram Monastery, and we stayed near his cave.
 His cave was in the middle of a large rock outcropping shaped like a vajra and surrounded by meadows.
 Five or six hundred of his disciples lived in the surrounding caves and practiced the Guru Rinpoche sadhana.
 So many people circumambulated the rock that the earth was worn away down to waist level.
 When I met him, his hair hadn't turned gray yet, so he must have been in his fifties.
-He would eat only once a week and almost never slept.
+He would eat only once a week and almost never slept."